 About Sprint Canoe/Kayak

-- Muesli or nut bar with dried fruit
+- Muesli or nut bars

-- Sandwich or roll with meat/chicken/fish/cheese or peanut butter
+- Sandwich with lean meat/cheese/peanut butter

 - Tub of yoghurt or glass of milk and a piece of toast